I’ve been wondering why people I know who are approaching 30 seem to worry that they they are getting old. Old!!

 Even from a very young age I remember the phrase ‘you never ask a woman her age’, and wondering, why?
 My gran would sing, “Keep young and beautiful, if you want to be loved”.
 Sigh.
 And we all know by now that it’s taken decades for celebrities to be allowed to get older, unless they take to the knife or needle or chemicals, to cut and stretch or fill their skin with age-reversing magic.

 When we are children we can’t wait to grow up to be old enough to do whatever our current age restricts (watch the best films, ride the best rollercoasters, drink all the booze).
-Then we hit about 25 and realise we’re heading towards 30… it’s all downhill from here.
+Then we hit about 25 and realise we’re heading towards 30… when apparently, it’s all downhill from here.
 So there’s a period of about 5 – 7 years where we think we’re in our prime, and then what?
 Re start trying to stay young, to reverse ‘growing up’.

 Why do we value youth so much, when age means we continue to grow – in knowledge, experience and an understanding of what’s actually important to us?